katiestar99/ansible/docs/docsite/rst/user_guide/plugin_filtering_config.rst

 Blacklisting modules
 ====================

-If you want to avoid using certain modules, you can blacklist them to prevent Ansible from loading them.
+If you want to avoid using certain modules, you can blacklist them to prevent Assible from loading them.
 To blacklist plugins, create a yaml configuration file.
-The default location for this file is :file:`/etc/ansible/plugin_filters.yml`, or you can select a different path for the blacklist file using the :ref:`PLUGIN_FILTERS_CFG` setting in the ``defaults`` section of your ansible.cfg.
+The default location for this file is :file:`/etc/assible/plugin_filters.yml`, or you can select a different path for the blacklist file using the :ref:`PLUGIN_FILTERS_CFG` setting in the ``defaults`` section of your assible.cfg.
 Here is an example blacklist file:

 .. code-block:: YAML